KamzaManyama/KamzaManyama/README.md

 Fully responsive educational institution website supporting students, parents, and staff.

 **Market relevance:** Built for an audience with mixed technical literacy and device access, prioritising accessibility and smooth navigation over visual complexity — a common requirement in the education sector.

+**Why I built it:** I wanted hands-on experience designing for a genuinely mixed audience — students, parents, and staff with very different needs on one site — which pushed me to prioritise clarity and accessibility over flashy UI.

 `HTML5` `Tailwind CSS` `JavaScript`